 Campuses & Area

-Teton Science Schools have expanded from its origins in an old school bus to two campuses in the Jackson Hole region, one situated in Grand Teton National Park and the other in Jackson, Wyoming.
-Both campuses offer a unique experience to visitors, students and employees and both provide multi-use opportunities.
+Teton Science Schools has expanded from its origins in an old school bus to three campuses in Jackson Hole.
+One is situated on the east side of Grand Teton National Park near Kelly, Wyoming; another at the entrance of Grand Teton National Park in Moose, Wyoming and the third in Jackson, Wyoming.
+Each campus offer a unique experience to visitors, students and employees and both provide multi-use opportunities.

 Located less than two miles from the town of Jackson, the Jackson Campus of Teton Science Schools is nestled on a 900-acre site comprised of creeks, ponds, aspen, conifer and sage habitats.